hapheus/n8n-nodes-youtube-transcript/README.md

 	**Important**: Not all YouTube videos have a transcript available.

+### Supported URLs

+This node supports extracting transcripts from YouTube videos using both `youtube.com/watch?v=example` and `youtu.be/example` URL formats.
+Simply provide the video URL or ID in your n8n workflow, and the node will handle the rest.

 ## Contributions

 Pull requests are welcome!
 If you encounter any issues or have suggestions for improvements: